Dynamic Information Design with Diminishing Sensitivity Over News: Introduction

+As \citet{kHoszegi2009reference} point out, the two-part linear news-utility model (without diminishing sensitivity) predicts that people prefer one-shot resolution over any other dynamic information structure.
+At the same time, some other theories (e.g., \citet*{ely2015suspense}'s suspense and surprise utility) make the ``opposite'' prediction that one-shot resolution is the worst possible information structure.
+By contrast, the skewness preference induced by news utility with diminishing sensitivity implies the same person can make different choices between gradual information and one-shot resolution in different situations \textemdash{} in particular, it depends on his consumption ranking over the states.

-In a world with two possible states ($A$ and $B$) associated with two different consumption prizes, suppose state $A$ realizes if and only if a sequence of intermediate events all take place successfully over time.
-We show that when the agent prefers the consumption prize in state $A$, he will choose to observe the intermediate events resolve in real-time (gradual information).
-But when he prefers the consumption prize in state $B$, he will choose to only learn the final state (one-shot information).
+For instance, in a world where two possible states ($A$ and $B$) are associated with two different consumption prizes, imagine state $A$ realizes if and only if a sequence of intermediate events all take place successfully over time.
+We show that when the agent prefers the prize in state $A$, he will choose to observe the intermediate events resolve in real-time.
+But when he prefers the prize in state $B$, he will choose to only learn the final state.
 At the population level, this result shows that an underlying diversity in consumption preferences within a society can create a diversity in informational preferences, and suggests a mechanism for media competition.
 The result also rationalizes a ``sudden death'' format often found in game shows, where the contestant must overcome every challenge in a sequence to win the grand prize (as opposed to the grand prize being contingent on beating at least one of several challenges.)

-The above relationship between consumption preference and informational preference arises because diminishing sensitivity generates a preference over the direction of news \emph{skewness}.
-We show that information structures where good news arrives all at once but bad news arrives gradually in small pieces \textemdash{} such as waiting for the job offer in Ann's scenario \textemdash{} are strictly worse than one-shot resolution.
-On the other hand, we also show that some information structures with the opposite skewness \textemdash{} good news arrives gradually but bad news all at once, such as Bob's information about his relative's health when he makes daily phone calls \textemdash{} are strictly better than one-shot resolution for a class of news-utility functions with diminishing sensitivity.
-This class includes the commonly used power-function specification.
-It also includes a tractable quadratic specification, whenever diminishing sensitivity is strong enough relative to the degree of loss aversion.